 Taughannock Falls State Park is an amazing place to bring your bike and cruise along the paved roads or out on a trail.
-After you park your RV you can cycle down by the falls and soak up the wonderful views and atmosphere by traveling along the South Run Trail.
-If you brought your bike in your rig and are an avid cyclist, you will love to ride along the eight-mile Black Diamond Trail.
+After you park your RV you can cycle down to the falls along the South Run Trail and soak up the wonderful views under the misty spray of the waterfall.
 Starting near Taughannock Falls you can ride all the way to the town of Ithaca while enjoying lovely views of Cayuga Lake and majestic forests.

 If you're an avid cyclist, a ride along the eight-mile Black Diamond Trail is highly recommended.
 The Two Gorges route between Taughannock Falls State Park and Robert H. Treman State Park is a 28-mile route that long-distance cyclists will also enjoy.
 This area is a beautiful part of the country to explore by bike.

 You will want to pack a great pair of hiking boots in your motorhome since there are six hiking trails to choose from at Taughannock Falls State Park that range in difficulty.
 Should you be looking for an easy hike or casual stroll, head over to Cabin Trail.
 This is a very short trail that takes you along the shoreline, providing amazing views.

 For a longer hike, take the two-mile Multi-Use Trail, which will loop you around the dense forest.
 This trail is used year-round for running, hiking, and cross-country skiing.
 The North and South Rim Trails are moderately difficult with steep sections at the bottom.
 Prepare yourself from some step-climbing here.
 Make sure to call the park for updated conditions and status of the trails before you plan your route.